Claims and Appeals

 To increase your chances of a successful appeal, include as much medical data as possible in a letter of appeal.
 If you have taken the denied treatment or therapy before and already have medical data showing that the therapy is working or previously worked, it is important that you include this information in the appeal as well.
 To help make your case even stronger, your letter of medical necessity should come directly from a physician at your CF care center.

-Get Help with Compass
+Get Help With Compass

 To learn more about claims and appeals, or to discuss if an appeal is appropriate, call CF Foundation Compass at 844-COMPASS (844-266-7277) .